acobster/fout-loader/README.md

 }
 ```

+## Inspiration

+Inspired by Glenn Maddern AKA Front End Center's video, [Crafting Webfont Fallbacks](https://www.youtube.com/watch?v=tO01ul1WNW8) and especially by the follow-up video about how browser caching affects webfont performance.
+(NOTE: The follow-up video is subscription only, but it's well worth it. :D)

 ## Caveats

 * Even if fonts are cached, instantaneous web font renders rely on `localStorage` being available.
 If `localStorage` is not available or the key for a given font has been deleted for any reason, FOUT Loader will fall back to loading the font over the network, resulting in a FOUT.
 This is the case even if the font is actually cached: the key word here is _heuristic_, the technical term for "pretty good indicator."